Development Process Purpose & Goals

 - Respond to comments and submit revised plans (if needed)

 Upon successful completion of the DRC review process, site plans, zoning, and platting items are reviewed at a Planning and Zoning Commission meeting.
 At that time, they may be approved, tabled, or denied.
 If approved or if denied and appealed, the site plan, zoning, or platting item under consideration will be reviewed at a City Council meeting.
 If approved by the City Council, you will move into the construction phase of the project.
+See Planning and Zoning Commission and City Council Meeting Information (PDF).

 - Attend Planning & Zoning meeting